ahmadrezaM97/notes/notes/Fleeting Notes/network/HTTP CONNECT.md

 it can be used to open a tunnel.

-for example, it can be used to access websites that use [[SSL/TLS]] The client ask an HTTP [[Proxy Server]] to tunnel the [[TCP protocol]] connectio to the deisred destination.
+for example, it can be used to access websites that use [[SSL TLS]] The client ask an HTTP [[Proxy Server]] to tunnel the [[TCP protocol]] connectio to the deisred destination.

 _____